Samsung/tizen-docs/docs/application/dotnet/guides/uix/input-method-manager.md

 To check whether a specific IME is enabled, to check the current default keyboard, or to get the number of enabled (usable) IMEs:

--   To check whether a specific IME is enabled, use the `IsIMEEnabled()` method of the [Tizen.Uix.InputMethodManager.Manager](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.InputMethodManager.Manager.html) class.
+-   To check whether a specific IME is enabled, use the `IsIMEEnabled()` method of the [Tizen.Uix.InputMethodManager.Manager](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.InputMethodManager.Manager.html) class.
 As a parameter, use the application ID of the IME whose status you want to check.

-    ```
+    ```csharp
     bool IsImeEnabled(string appId)
     {
         try